lepouya/progressive-mine-sweep/README.md

 - Better unit testing for models and utils
 - Resource selling
 - Resource minimums
-- Resource for automation to unlock the tab
-- Move revealNeighbors to upgrades tab and reorg
 - Auto hint on first game
 - Fix game resets when on a different tab
-- Remove the unneccessary bits from svg in release